bitcoinhealth/bitcoinhealth/README.md

 # BitcoinHealth Coin
 A new USA cryptocurrency based on Bitcoin source code for buying essential goods, hospital/medical payments, and medicines utilizing Cloud Web Services nodes.
-USA developed coin.
 Developed by former consultants at the CDC and US Govt. agencies.

 Launching in 2020.